Commuting Bicycles

 Today, in a good part of the world, the common “hybrid” has taken the place of the workaday Raleigh three-speed, that carried generations to and from their jobs, and, depending on quality, perform well enough.

-Women should be particularly interested in “mixte” frames—once common, now a collector’s item or expensive custom option.
+Women should be particularly interested in French-style “mixte” frames—once common, now a collector’s item or expensive custom option.
 Many companies built these in the 70s.
 Grab one if you can!
 Check out VeloWeb’s Readers’ Rides page for some examples of budget transportation options.

 Regardless of the bicycle you choose or have available, minimal accessories are: mudguards (unless you live in the desert), lights, and the ability to carry a load, be that on racks, in bags or both.
 Of course, you should be comfortable on the bike.
 See the Bike Fit page for more info.